nightlonely7/NAB-my-dream-job/README.md

  - 3 layers : Controllers - Services - Repositories (this is too trivial).

- - Hexagonal pattern (applied for DTOs): all dtos is centred by Model DTO, no direct mapping from one another without Model DTO.
+ - Hexagonal pattern (applied for DTOs): all DTOs is centred by Model DTOs, no direct mapping from one to another without mapping through Model DTOs (except client request/response DTOs).

 ![image](https://user-images.githubusercontent.com/41773948/116012376-4af58480-a654-11eb-8dde-07633295ede0.png)